alexcvc/dev_howto/howto/changing-git-submodule-to-other-URL_branch /README.md

 # Changing Git Submodule Repository to other URL/Branch

-*Sep 19, 2019 Originally published at tech.serhatteker.com on Jan 3, 2019*

 ## List the details in .gitmodules file

 This command lists all the submodules present in the current repository with their paths, URL location and the branch which it is mapped in the repository.